jianwang-mpi/TextureGenerate/README.md

-## Re-ID Supervised 3D Texture Generation
+## Re-ID Supervised Texture Generation

-This is the internal code repo for 3D Texture Generation.
+This is the code repo for the paper Re-Identification Supervised Texture Generation (CVPR2019) [[PDF]](https://arxiv.org/pdf/1904.03385v1.pdf).

 ### Requirement